How To Process Gusto Payroll

 Before moving on to the next step, be sure to review any changes you have made.
 Once you’ve completed your review, select Save and Continue to move on.
 If you want to cancel the payroll run, you can select Cancel, or if you need to save and come back to the payroll run, select Save and Continue.

-Step 5: Review & Edit Time Off
+Step 5: Review Time Off, Benefits, & Deductions

 On this page, you’ll see a summary of your employee and contractor time off for the payroll period, including paid time off, sick hours, and additional time off.

 A pop-up menu will bring up the option to submit approved time off hours for Bereavement, Custom Time Off Policies, Floating Holidays, and Jury Duty by inputting the hours into the corresponding Grey Text Input Boxes.
-You should also note the hours remaining for each time-off policy to determine whether the employee or contractor has exceeded the limits of your company’s time-off policies.
+You should also note the hours remaining for each time-off policy to determine whether the employee has exceeded the limits of your company’s time-off policies.

-Review your submissions.
+If someone is missing from the payroll run, check their employment status, pay schedule, and payroll setup before submitting.
 If you are ready to move on, select Save and Continue from the options at the bottom of the page.

 Step 6: Review & Submit Your Payroll Run